computer-geek64/emboxd/README.md

-# emby-letterboxd-livesync
+# EmBoxd

-Live sync server for logging watched movies on Emby to Letterboxd
+Live sync server for updating Letterboxd with movies watched on Emby